That1DireWolf-4746/HexMod-for-LSPack/README.md

 # Lost Sanctuary Changes:
-- All Dragons cannot be directly affected by a Hex.
+- All Dragons cannot be directly affected by a Spell.
 (Configurable, edit the cannot_affect.json file)

 # Hex Casting